The development of strategic land is now key to bringing about the new communities and homes the UK needs to address the current housing crisis.

 You will often need to submit specialist reports, drawings and a summary of how the development will look.
 Interested parties from the locality will also be involved and have a say on your plans, so you will need to make sure you’ve thought of everything that might be opposed.

 Even then you may still be in for a surprise!

 Important considerations include: local development needs; changes to the National Planning Policy Framework (NPPF); and the environmental factors we referenced earlier.
 All of which will aid the approval process.

 Plans usually cover a 15 year period but a local authority can decide to replace or supersede them ahead of time, especially in light of net zero and the significant focus on the environment.

 We’re always on hand for help and advice should you decide to take a look at strategic land options anywhere in the UK.

-You can even trial the LandHawk platform free of charge for 14 days to see how easy it is to navigate.
+You can even book a demo to see how easy it is to navigate.
 You’ll quickly see you have all the tools you need to find and assess strategic land fast!